maximebf/php-debugbar/docs/javascript_bar.md

 # Javascript Bar

+**This section is here to document the inner workings of the client side debug bar.
+Nothing described below is needed to run the debug bar in a normal way.**

 The default client side implementation of the debug bar is made entirely in Javascript and is located in the *debugbar.js* file.